BREXIT Temporary conditions (May 2020)

 Business Comply Limited (BusinessComply) understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of everyone who visits this website, https://businbesscomply.com (“Our Site”) and as described in Parts 5 and 6, below, we do not collect personal data about you unless you contact us.
-Any personal data we may collect will be used only as permitted by law.
+We respect and value the privacy of everyone who visits this website, https://businesscomply.com (“Our Site”) and as described in Parts 5 and 6, below, we do not collect personal data about you unless you contact us.

-BusinessComply holds personal data for purposes incidental to marketing and meeting customer contractual commitments, for the purpose of employment and business associates, for the purpose of limited business-to-business marketing and, online discussion using Our LiveChat service from this website.
+BusinessComply holds personal data for purposes incidental to marketing and meeting customer contractual commitments, for the purpose of employment and business associates, for the purpose of limited business-to-business marketing and, online discussion using our LiveChat service.

-We do not trade in or exchange personal data in any form.
+We do not trade in, or exchange, personal data in any form with third parties.